 March 8, 2017: At a cyber conference in Boston, Comey reiterates that he intends to serve the entirety of his 10-year term.
 "You're stuck with me for about 6 1/2 years," he says.

-The comments come after Comey had been pressing the Justice Department for days to issue a public denial of Trump's accusations of wiretapping against President Obama.
+The comments follow Comey's urging the Justice Department for days to issue a public denial of Trump's accusations of wiretapping against President Obama.